SoujanyaBasangari/DataEngineerProject/README.md

                         conda activate prefect_env
 	conda install -c conda-forge prefect

-        * extract —Extract Datasets from cloud using pyspark and create two separate datasets for yellow taxi and green taxi datasets.Add taxitype column while extracting to dataframe
+Extract —Extract Datasets from cloud using pyspark and create two separate datasets for yellow taxi and green taxi datasets.Add taxitype column while extracting to dataframe
-        * transform —Add pickup_hour and dropoff_hour columns for yellow_dataset and green_dataset.
+Transform —Add pickup_hour and dropoff_hour columns for yellow_dataset and green_dataset.
 Transform datasets to column oriented and row oriented and save in the path
-        * load — Merge both sets and load data to SQL server
+Load — Merge both sets and load data to SQL server

 ## Utilized Prefect to declare tasks, flows, parameters, schedules and handle failures(./01-TLCData_prefect.ipynb)
 Developed a Scheduled Data Pipeline with Prefect

 ## Run Prefect in Saturn Cloud(./02-TLCData_prefect-cloud.ipynb)
 Connect to Prefect Cloud and orchestrate a flow running from Saturn Cloud.

 # Execution Steps:
 *  To Test ETL locally, execute below commands in anaconda prompt conda activate prefect_env python ETL_local.py (replace path with local path)
 *   To start, sign up for a free version of a Prefect Cloud account.
 *   Upload project to cloud or  create a project and name it TLCData.
 *   Before going over to Saturn Cloud, you’ll have to create an API key in Prefect that will connect the two.
 You’ll find the API Key option under settings.
 *   Create a  Saturn Cloud  free account.
 *   Open a JupyterLab instance by clicking on the button, Update APi keys in TLCData_prefect.ipynb and TLCData_prefect-cloud.ipynb
 *   Run the project and check overview in prefect

 # Questions